txpokey/projectCertify/var/testDirections/README.md

 the solution on your own.
 We are trusting that this exercise is completed in its entirety by you as any in
 -
 person interview will include additional competency tests.
-Please let us kn
-ow if you have any questions regarding these rules or if clarification is required.
+Please let us know if you have any questions regarding these rules or if clarification is required.
 Once we've received the solutions we'll review them and contact you shortly thereafter on next steps.
 Good Luck!
 ****************************************************